 Our 24hr helpline is open to everyone – whether you want some emotional support, to refer yourself, or someone else into the service – you can ring anytime to speak to a friendly trained advisor.

-Due to demand we can no longer accept referrals for support from agencies unless the case has directly been heard at the FDSH/MARAC and an action for LDVS support has been given.
+Since January 2018 due to the significant demand for their community based services, LDVS (Leeds Domestic Violence Service) has been unable to accept referrals directly from agencies, unless the case has been through the FDSH/MARAC process and an action for LDVS to contact has been given.

 We run regular, discreet drop-in services across the city.
 Our drop-in worker will offer confidential, emotional and practical support, including information about your rights and space to talk through your options.
 No appointment is necessary – you can just call in – and you don’t need to give your name.